emmav6936/github-tutorial/README.md

     * click on SSH and GPG keys ->  New SSH key
 ---
 ## Repository Setup
-A repository is where you store the work you do using git.
+A repository on Cloud9 is where you store the work you do using git.
 To turn a directory into a repository use the command ```git init```
 If you mistakenly initialize git in the wrong directory use ```rm -rf .git``` to uninitialize.
 ##### ADDING AND COMMITING